barry47products/fastapi-template/docs/architecture-principles.md

 ### 🚫 Anti-Pattern: Domain-Infrastructure Coupling

-When your domain depends directly on databases, ORMs, payment providers, logging systems, or metrics collectors, every infrastructure change ripples into your business logic.
+When your domain depends directly on databases, ORMs, external services, logging systems, or metrics collectors, every infrastructure change ripples into your business logic.
 This creates several critical problems:

 - **Fragile Architecture**: Upgrading a library, switching a vendor, or changing storage breaks your core domain
 - **Testing Complexity**: Unit testing business logic requires setting up databases, external services, and infrastructure